-7.18.2 Solution Evaluation
+7.18.2 Solution evaluation

-Editor's Note: To be added
+This is a solution for key issue #5 on Capability Exposure to Edge Application Server and supports application context relocation.
+This solution depends on the EDNCS to obtain the EAS information (e.g. IP address).

-7.19 Solution #19: Fetching target Edge Enabler Server information from EDN CS
+7.19 Solution #19: Fetching target Edge Enabler Server information from EDNCS

 7.19.1 Solution description

-This solution is supplementary to solution #9 for application context relocation where a source edge enabler server can obtain a target edge enabler server information via an EDN CS.
+This solution is supplementary to solution #9 for application context relocation where a source Edge Enabler Server can obtain a target Edge Enabler Server information via an EDNCS.

-Figure 7.19.1-1 illustrates the procedure for fetching target EES information from EDN CS.
+Figure 7.19.1-1 illustrates the procedure for fetching target EES information from EDNCS.

 Pre-condition: